Isoparametric foliations and critical sets of eigenfunctions: Introduction

-\begin{rem} The authors proved recently that the first eigenvalue of the closed minimal isoparametric hypersurface $M^n$ in $S^{n+1}(1)$ is just $n$ (\emph{cf.} \cite{TY}).
-As a corollary, the coordinate function restricted on $M^n$ is the first eigenfunction.
-The function $\varphi_1$ above is a special case. \end{rem}
+\begin{rem} It was proved by the authors that the first eigenvalue of the closed minimal isoparametric hypersurface $M^n$ in $S^{n+1}(1)$ is just $n$ (cf. \cite{TY}, \cite{TXY}).
+As a corollary, the coordinate function restricted on $M^n$, $\varphi_1$, is the first eigenfunction. \end{rem}

 With all the preconditions, a direct verification reveals that the eigenvalues corresponding to $\varphi_1$, $\varphi_2$ and $\varphi_3$ are $n$, $2n$ and $3n$, respectively.
 Moreover, with our choice of $q_1\in S^{n+1}(1)\backslash \{M_+, M_-, M^n\}$, a simple application of isoparametric geometry shows that $\varphi_1$ and $\varphi_3$ are both Morse functions with $2g=8$ critical points.
 The more fascinating result is that $\varphi_2$ is indeed an isoparametric function on $M^n$, thus by virtue of \cite{Wan}, the critical set of $\varphi_2$ are just the union of its focal submanifolds $N_+$ and $N_-$.
-For the proof of Theorem \ref{thm1}, we need the following lemma, in which we also show an interesting phenomenon occurring in the improper case (\emph{cf}. \cite{GT2}):
+For the proof of Theorem \ref{thm1}, we need the following lemma

 \begin{lem} \emph{For focal submanifolds $N_+$ and $N_-$ of $\varphi_2$ on $M^n$, we have diffeomorphisms: